SHSM/Class Visit Programming

 GRAPE AND WINE SCIENCE

 Have you ever thought about a career in the exciting grape and wine industry?
-Brock University is in the heart of Niagara’s wine country and boasts a 96% job placement rate for graduates from Canada’s only grape and wine undergraduate program called Oenology and Viticulture.
+Brock University is in the heart of Niagara’s wine country and boasts a 96% job placement rate for graduates from Canada’s only grape and wine undergraduate program called Applied Grape and Wine Science.
 Come experience first-hand how we chemically measure acids and sugars in juice before it is turned into wine in the Cool Climate Oenology and Viticulture Institute (Lab A).
 Then, learn how to use your sense of taste in our state-of-the-art sensory lab to distinguish which juices have high or low acid or sugar (Lab B).
 Does acid impact sweetness, does sugar impact sourness?
 You be the judge.

 ECOLOGY AND EVOLUTION